BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ![Tool Logo](Intro-Open-Refine.jpg)

-# Introduction to OpenRefine
+# 1.Introduction to OpenRefine
 OpenRefine is an open-source desktop application for data cleanup and transformation to other formats, an activity commonly known as data wrangling.
 It is similar to spreadsheet applications, and can handle spreadsheet file formats such as CSV, but it behaves more like a database.

 ----

-# Setup Instructions
+# 2.Setup Instructions
 In preparation for this module, you will need to download and unzip the Open Refine package.
 The steps to do this are:

 * Go to the [downloads page for Open Refine](https://openrefine.org/download.html)